 What’s the Deal with UNSMOKED Yerba Mate?
 Posted on 13 Nov 12:27 , 0 comments

-Recently, there has been some suggestion that drinking large quantities of smoke-dried yerba mate might not be good for you.
+Recently, there has been some suggestion that drinking smoke-dried yerba mate might not be good for you.
 There are byproducts in all smoked foods called PAH’s.
 These byproducts have been linked with many health issues, including some forms of cancer.
-So, if you are drinking yerba mate for its promise of healthy energy, you probably want to find a source that dries their yerba mate with 100% warm clean air instead of smoke.
+So, if you are drinking yerba mate for its promise of healthy energy, you may want to find a source that dries their yerba mate with 100% warm clean air instead of smoke.

 Another issue regarding smoke is ecological.
 All the firewood to produce this smoke has to come from somewhere.
 Local sources of firewood in the yerba mate region have been depleted.
 Nowadays, most of the firewood is getting trucked in from a distant area of Argentina called the Gran Chaco.
 The Gran Chaco is experiencing rapid deforestation as a result of growing demand for yerba mate.